open-ephys/onix-docs/source/API Reference/index.rst

     clroni/index
     drivers/index

-The ONIX APIs are high-performance software interface for host computer interaction with ONIX hardware.
-API implementations are compliant with the `Open Neuro Interface Specification <https://github.com/open-ephys/ONI>`_.
+ONIX APIs are high-performance software interfaces for host computer interaction with ONIX hardware.
+ONIX API implementations are compliant with the `Open Neuro Interface Specification <https://github.com/open-ephys/ONI>`_.
-These APIs are simple and has minimal external dependencies.
+These APIs are simple and have minimal external dependencies.
 Therefore, they are aimed at the creation of higher level language bindings and/or integration into existing acqusition software.